Xeroxcore/xheader-security/README.md

 ```

 now that that is done you will need to change the #username to your username and
-then add your password or tokenkey you should also replace owner with you name or organization name.
+then add your password or token key you should also replace owner with your name or organization name.

 #### Push To Github